LogoLogo

 Contact Us

-Windswept, Advertized For Sale as a full keel Dolphin (?)
-O'Day (?)
-Hull # 16, Winter Park, Florida - Updated January 18, 2010 - It is not a Dolphin 24, It is an O'Day Outlaw, Hull #16
+Windswept, Advertized For Sale as a full keel O'Day Dolphin (?)
+Hull # 16, Winter Park, Florida - It is not a Dolphin 24, It is an O'Day Outlaw, Hull #16 (updated November 28, 2011)

-January 18, 2010.
-This boat has enjoyed much speculation and theorizing but thanks to Senior DFI Mark Steinhilber (Rascal) we have breakthrough news.
 She is not a hybred Dolphin 24, although a couple of her genes may well be mixed up with our Dolphin's.
 She is a Phil Rhodes design called an Outlaw, 26 ft overall, and is a bigger sister to the Tempest.
-Both were built by O'Day in the early 1960's - after the start up of the Dolphin 24 production.
-Her nameplate indicates that she was built by O'Day Corporation, a corporate change from the earlier O'Day Manufacturing Corporation which built Dolphin 24's.
-For more info on nameplates, click here.
+Both were built by O'Day in the early 1960's - this boat was built after the start up of the Dolphin 24 production.

 Hi Ron: